Sharing a hotel room on a business trip — is it ok?

 Single rooms eliminate potential legal and safety issues

-Giving each employee his or her own room is considered a courtesy that benefits morale and productivity.
+Providing each employee with their own room is considered a courtesy that benefits both morale and productivity.
 No law exists that prohibits employers from requiring employees on business travel to share a hotel room.
 However, companies that make colleagues share rooms should realize that they might set the stage for some messy situations.

-As much as you might want to believe it would not happen, sharing quarters increases the risk for theft.
-One person can rifle through a purse, invade a jewelry bag, or copy confidential information while the other sleeps or showers.
-Even if it later turns out that the missing bracelet was actually left at home, the accusations and distrust can cause long-term relationship damage.
+As much as you might want to believe it won’t happen, sharing quarters increases the risk of theft.
+One person can rifle through a purse, invade a jewelry box, or copy confidential information while the other is asleep or showering.

 Alternative ways of saving money